How to file a home insurance claim

 Get in touch with your provider

 When you want to make a claim, you should get in touch with your home insurance provider to discuss how to go about this.
-They may take some details over the phone and advise you on what to do next or they may ask you to fill out a claim form and send it back to them.
+They may take some details over the phone and advise you on what to do next.
+They may also ask you to fill out a claim form and send it back to them.

-You should give them as much information as possible to ensure that your claim is dealt with correctly.
-You should have your policy information in front of you when you make a call.
+It can be helpful to have your policy information in front of you when you make a call.

 Get relevant documents in order